alekseyzimin/EviAnn_release/README.md

 ```
 paste <(ls $PWD/*_R1.fastq) <(ls $PWD/*_R2.fastq) > paired.txt
 ```
 Adjust wildcards in the above example to the names of your read files.
-If some of all of your RNA-seq data are in fasta format, or aligned in the bam format you can use the fasta/BAM files and indicate that by adding "fasta" or "bam" tag as the last field on the line, e.g.:
+If some of all of your RNA-seq data are in fasta format, or aligned in the bam format, you can use the fasta/BAM files and indicate that by adding "fasta" or "bam" tag as the last field on the line, e.g.:
 ```
 $ cat paired_mixed.txt
 /path/rna1_R1.fastq /path/rna1_R2.fastq